mirca/riskParityPortfolio/index.md

 layout: default
 title: Home
 nav_order: 1
-description: "*riskParityPortfolio* is a software tool focused on the design of risk parity portfolios using fast, accurate, state-of-the-art optimization methods."
+description: "*riskParityPortfolio* is an R package focused on the design of risk parity portfolios using fast, accurate, state-of-the-art optimization methods."
 permalink: /
 ---

 # Fast and scalable design of risk parity portfolios
 {: .fs-9 }

-**riskParityPortfolio** is a software tool focused on the design of risk parity portfolios using fast, accurate, state-of-the-art optimization methods.
+**riskParityPortfolio** is an R package focused on the design of risk parity portfolios using fast, accurate, state-of-the-art optimization methods.

 {: .fs-6 .fw-300 }